 As you have probably noticed, a trend of similar, bright colors is emerging.
 Well, the same holds true for the ceiling and walls.

 One problem with small bathrooms is short ceilings.
 As you might expect, using dark colors for your ceilings will make it seem low.
 Avoid white (unless your walls are also white), which will stop one’s eyes right at the ceiling line.
 Using the same color for the wall and ceiling will help the eye travel effortlessly throughout the space, giving once again, the appearance of a larger bathroom.

 5. Paint Vertical Stripes to Make It Seem Taller

 Some bathrooms are taller and some are wider.
 Oftentimes, we can’t have both and are left with a wide bathroom feeling cramped or a tall bathroom feeling cluttered.

-If you have short ceilings and want to make your small bathroom seem taller, paint vertical stripes on the walls.
-As we just went over, paint colors help guide the eye throughout the room.
+If you have short ceilings and want to make your small bathroom seem taller, paint vertical stripes on the small bathroom walls.
+As we just went over, paint colors help guide the eye throughout small bath.
 With vertical stripes, the human eye is guided up and around the room.
-This, in turn makes it feel larger than it really is.
+This, in turn, makes it feel larger than it really is.